-The next stop in this hot air affair was looking for various venues.
+The next stop in this hot air affair was looking at various venues.
 This gave me an idea of how much it would cost.
-The price changed by location; hot air ballooning in Sioux Falls, South Dakota was much less than anywhere in Greece.
+The price changed by location; hot air ballooning in South Dakota was much less than anywhere Greece.

-While I was shopping around, I pursued reviews too.
-These nuggets of insight gave me tips on whom was a better pilot or if a company is good at expelling unhappy passengers.
+While I was shopping around, I read reviews too.
+These nuggets of insight gave tips on whom was a better pilot or if a company is good at expelling unhappy passengers.

 Groupon Is My Friend

 Groupon has more than discounted food and clothes.
-This site was great for looking at discounted prices on excursion activities too.
+This site was great for looking at discounted prices on excursion activities.
 I used the various vendors I found with my initial search, to see what could shake out of the magic ball of Groupon results.

-Similar to a flight with engines and wings, a common way to finding cheaper prices is flying in the shoulder season or during the week.
+Similar to a flight with engines and wings, a common way to finding cheaper prices is by flying in the shoulder season or during the week.
 This advice was valid for my large yet slow-moving explosion.
-The savvy companies didn’t list those price changes on their website but it was in my favor to ask when I was price checking.
-The savings could have been….explosive!
+The savvy companies didn’t list those price changes on their website, but I would ask when price checking.

 Asking For a Cheap Hot Air Balloon Ride